-There are eleven (11) mounting holes on this motherboard indicated by the arrows.
+There are nine (9) mounting holes on this motherboard as indicated by the arrows.

-Caution: 1) To avoid damaging the motherboard and its components, please do not use a force greater than 8 lb/inch on each mounting screw during motherboard installation.
+Caution: 1) To avoid damaging the motherboard and its components, do not use a force greater than 8 lb/inch on each mounting screw during motherboard installation.
 2) Some components are very close to the mounting holes.
-Please take precautionary measures to prevent damage to these components when installing the motherboard to the chassis.
+Please use caution to prevent damage to these components when installing the motherboard to the chassis.